Karagul/streamlit_finance_app/README.md

 Next planned steps are:

 - Implementation of darkmode
-- Implementation of a saved stock "warehouse"
 - Implementation of buttons for standard grahps (i.E. 1 Month, 6 Month, 1 Year, 5 Years, ...)
-- Implementation of Automatic Currency Exchange